Menu

 Call for Proposals

-The 2020 Sunshine State TESOL of Florida Program Committee invites you to submit a session, workshop, or paper/research proposal for the 2020 Sunshine State TESOL Conference at the in West Shore Grand Hotel by Marriott in Tampa, FL.
-The conference theme is Celebrating 30 Years of the Consent Decree.”
+The 2025 Sunshine State TESOL of Florida Program Committee invites you to submit a session, workshop, or paper/research proposal for the 2025 Sunshine State TESOL Conference at The University of Tampain Tampa, FL.
+The conference theme is Reignite and Reinvent.”
 SSTESOL is seeking proposals that reflect the best and most promising topics, research, and practice to support quality education of English learners (ELs) and adult ELs from diverse populations.
 Please use the guidelines below to help you prepare the best proposal possible.

 SUBMISSION TIMELINE